center-for-threat-informed-defense/attack-powered-suit/README.md

 ### IDE

-This project uses the [Svelte web framework].
+This project uses the [Svelte web framework](https://svelte.dev/).
 In your text editor or IDE, you should install the Svelte plugin for language support and auto-formatting.
 For Visual Studio Code, the recommended extension is [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).

 ### Developer Setup